tryton/tryton/doc/index.rst

   minimal quantity is reached on the warehouse it will result in a purchase request.

-The internal packings and purchase requests are created by schedulers with respect to stock levels and existing packings and requests.
+The internal shipments and purchase requests are created by schedulers with respect to stock levels and existing shipments and requests.
 The stock levels are computed between the next two supply dates.
 If the stock level of a product without order point on the given warehouse is below zero, a purchase request is also created.